 (c) Simplified commissioning and Proving Tests may be employed following subsequent work on a Metering System, with agreement of the CDCA / BSCCo provided the integrity of Settlement data can be shown to be maintained.

 (d) Where a component part of the Metering System being worked on is fully duplicated, and the duplicate item remains intact, i.e. is not physically changed in any way, then the Proving Tests may be carried out by comparison between the duplicate parts of the Metering System during a complete Settlement Period.
+In such scenarios the CVA MOA shall submit the Proving Test form to the CDCA.
+For the avoidance of doubt, where the relevant Section of the BSCP requires a Proving Test form to be submitted and the Proving Test is carried out by a simple dial up, the CVA MOA shall submit the Proving Test form to the CDCA (i.e. Section 3.7 in relation to Ref 14 of Section 5.2.6 for reprogramming an Outstation at system level).

 (e) For non-duplicated items acceptable Proving Tests will be required.